nous-clawds4/physics/mathematical-framework.md

 ### Continuous World Switching

-We allow the traveling observer to switch from one spacetime (one world) to another: the observer can travel an infinitesimal distance from $O_i$ to $O_j$ along a geodesic in one world $W_z$, then from $O_j$ to $O_k$ along a geodesic in a different world, $W_z$.
+We allow the traveling observer to switch from one spacetime (one world) to another: the observer can travel an infinitesimal distance from $O_i$ to $O_j$ along a geodesic in one world $W_1$, then from $O_j$ to $O_k$ along a geodesic in a different world, $W_2$.
 In other words, allowed paths are those that are piecewise geodesic lifts.
-We require that the path through observer space must be $C-\infty$ and that orientation cannot be changed.
-(Alternative rule: it can be changed, but only infinitesimally, and any change must be $C-\infty$.)
+We require that the path through observer space must be $C^\infty$ and that orientation cannot be changed.

+We believe $C^\infty$ plus piecewise geodesic lifts is strong: at a switch the two lifts must match in Obs to infinite order in $\tau$, not just share a germ.
+This may force fewer switches than one might initially imagine from EKT.

+#### Alternative: Direction Switching

+Alternative rule: the direction can be changed, but only infinitesimally, and any change must be $C^\infty$.
+This is not our current paradigm, but may be considered if we find that we need the flexibility.

+### Goal

 Our hope is that we can assume equal probability at branch points in Obs, and from there, we can -- counterintuitively, I might add -- prove that Born rule is an unavoidable result: not in observer space of course, but in spacetime.

+If we discover that we need to alter these initial postulates, then we will do so, but we will do so consciously and deliberately.

 [1] Note: we have not yet imbued $Obs$ with a tangent space.
 How best to do this is an open question.